In This Article

 The message is clear—DeepSeek came out of nowhere and is suddenly a serious threat to major AI companies.

 DeepSeek’s success has also spawned some negative think pieces on the AI industry in general.
-A tweet from @SilverSpookGuy suggests that DeepSeek’s success proves GenAI companies are overhyped, implying that AI startups like OpenAI and Google DeepMind are inflating their costs and that building powerful AI models might not actually require billions of dollars.
+A tweet from @SilverSpookGuy suggests that DeepSeek’s success proves GenAI companies are overhyped, implying that AI startups like OpenAI and Google DeepMind are inflating their costs and that building powerful AI models might not require billions of dollars.

 Reddit’s Take: Did DeepSeek Play the Market?